zl4yy/micropython/ports/tiva_c/README.md

 	fractals.print_mandel(-1,0,0,1,40,100)
 	fractals.plot_mandel(-1,0,0,1,40)

-Only integers can be used as inputs for the above functions, but a separate functions can make them act as fractions, with the parameters then being the denominators.
-If calling again the tracing functions, this can be used as a "zoom" function:
+Only integers can be used as inputs for the above functions, but a separate function can make them act as fractions, with the parameters then being the denominators.
+Acting on both values can be used to trace specific areas of the fractal set or "zoom" into it.

 	fractals.print_mandel(-2,1,-1,1,40,100)
 	fractals.set_denominators(2,2,2,2)